What to Wear for a Walmart Job Interview

 Options for Men

 Though men have fewer options, there are still some rules you must follow to achieve a neat, conservative, and professional appearance.
-Always wear your shirt tucked in – shirttails are unattractive and may give off the impression that you're either too casual or sloppy.
+Always wear your shirt tucked in – shirttails are unattractive and may give off the impression that you're too casual or sloppy.
+(Since you're tucking in your shirt, it's also a good idea to wear a belt.)

 Choose a shirt color or pattern that is not too loud.
-Khaki, gray, black, or blue slacks are muted, conservative choices.
+Khaki, gray, black, or blue slacks are good options.
 Even if you don't wear a suit jacket, a tie is always a nice touch and helps convey the message that you're serious about the impression you give prospective employers.

 Options for Women